Danthala Venkata Meher Baba

 Danthala Venkata Meher Baba (2 January 1950 – 16 January 2008) was an Indian cricketer who played for the Andhra cricket team in the Ranji Trophy, from 1971 to 1987, and also represented the Hyderabad Ranji Trophy Team in 1978.
 As a left-hand batsman and left-arm spinner, he had a first-class career spanning 17 years from 1970 to 1987.
 He scored 2649 runs, with his highest being 134 not out against Goa.
 Additionally, he scored 20 half-centuries and took 173 wickets with his slow left-arm orthodox bowling, with five for 32 being his best bowling figures.
-He achieved a total of impeccable five five-wicket hauls.
+He achieved a total of five five-wicket hauls.

 Early years

 Meher Baba was born on 2 January 1950 in Kakinada, East Godavari District, Andhra Pradesh in India, he was the only son of late Shri.
 Danthala Ramayya Naidu and late Smt.
 Danthala Padmamma.
 He was named after Avatar Meher Baba.

 Venkata Meher started to play cricket at an age of 17, where he was selected to represent East Godavari District in the Junior State selection Championship in 1967 in Kakinada.
 He showed exceptional skill in his left arm orthodox spin bowling and left hand batting, his consistent performance in the Junior State Cricket Championship got him selected to represent the Andhra Ranji Trophy Team in 1971.